A LITTLE BIT OF HISTORY

 This story is about «an enterprise» for growing mushrooms «BONSHE», which is located in the Brest Free Economic Zone «Брест» (airport area).

-Looking ahead, we can say that there’s no better mushroom place anywhere in Belarus, and even in the whole of CIS.
+Looking ahead, we can surely say that there’s no better mushroom place anywhere in Belarus, and even in the territory of CIS.

-France was the first country in Europe to successfully attempt mushroom cultivation back in the XVI century.
-Dishes made of mushrooms were considered delicacies for wealthy people.
-These days, Holland is recognized as the technological leader in the production of mushrooms in Europe.
-Therefore, it was with the use of Dutch developments that effective production was organized in the city on Bug.
+France was the first country in Europe which successfully cultivated mushrooms in the XVI century.
+Dishes with mushrooms were considered specialties for wealthy people.
+These days, the Netherlands is recognized as the technological leader in the mushrooms production in Europe.
+Therefore, efficient production with the use of Dutch technologies is organized in Brest.

 ANNIVERSARY YEAR

-The operating company capacity averages about 950 tons of mushrooms per month.
-They are simultaneously grown in 48 chambers (workshops).
-And the task is to significantly increase the volume.
-More than 90 percent of the manufactured products are exported.
+The average capacity of the current company is about 950 tons of mushrooms per month.
+They are grown simultaneously in 48 chambers (production sites).
+The task is to significantly increase the production volumes.
+More than 90 percent of the produced products are exported.

-A long time ago, French peasants noticed that mushrooms grow well in the holes left by horse hooves, where manure got into.
-Over time, this served as the impetus to cultivate their growing.
-As was noted already, modern production is based on Dutch technology and European raw materials.
+A very long time ago, French peasants noticed that mushrooms grew well in horse hoof pits where horse manure had fallen.
+After some time, this served as an encouragement for cultivation.
+Modern production, as noted, is based on Dutch technology and European raw materials.

-Vyacheslav Turbin, he director of the BONCHE LLC, revealed secrets that you hardly knew when looking at cute white hats.
+Vyacheslav Turbin, the Director of BONSHE JLLC, revealed the secrets that you were unlikely to know while looking at the cute white caps.

-So, it all starts with the purchase of pasteurized substrate (compost) with mushroom mycelium.
-Compost consists of a specially prepared mixture of manure and straw.
-It is being prepared for more than 40 days at a specialized plant in Poland.
-Before loading it into a vehicle, it is seeded with mycelium.
-The brought raw materials are unloaded quickly, with the help of special equipment, because every extra hour spent in the back of a vehicle leads to the mycelium’s death.
-The compost is topped with a layer of peat mixture (cover soil).
-The resulting «cake» is poured abundantly with water.
-This kind of work can be done by 5-6 people in a few hours.
+So, everything starts with the purchase of pasteurized substrate (composted fertilizer) with mycelium (fungi) of mushrooms.
+Composted fertilizer consists of a specially prepared mixture of manure and straw.
+It is prepared over 40 days at a specialized plant in Poland.
+It is sown with mushrooms fungi before being loaded into the truck.
+The transported raw materials are unloaded quickly, using special equipment, because every extra hour spent in the back of the vehicle leads to the death of the fungi.
+The composted fertilizer is covered with a layer of peat mixture (casing soil).
+The produced «pie» is abundantly watered.
+This work can be done by 5-6 people in a few hours.

-Next, a technologist (one of the four) takes over.
-And in the next 16-18 days, «he is the Lord and the Master» of the production site.
-For he controls the microclimate parameters that directly affect the growth and cultivation of mushrooms.
+Then the technologist (one of the four) comes on board.
+For the next 16-18 days, he is the «King and God» of the production.
+For he/she controls the microclimate parameters that directly affect the growth and cultivation of mushrooms.
 First of all, these are temperature and humidity.
-He even periodically «sniffs» the air in the room.
+He/she even periodically «sniffs» the air in the room.
 Why?

-Compost, at a certain stage of decay, releases nitrogen-containing compounds that have a specific odor.
-And this «aroma» indicates a certain maturity of the compost.
-Of course, the general parameters are controlled through special computer equipment.
-For this purpose, dozens of compact measuring devices are installed in each of the 48 chambers (workshops).
-With the help of a computer, the microclimate in each chamber can be monitored and even managed remotely, at any distance, but daily personal control by technologists in each chamber is mandatory.
+Composted fertilizer at a certain stage of decomposition releases nitrogen-containing compounds that have a specific odor.
+And this «smell» indicates a certain maturity of the compost.
+Naturally, the general parameters are monitored by a specialist via special computer equipment.
+For this purpose, dozens of compact measuring devices are installed in each of the 48 chambers (production sites).
+With the help of a computer, control and even management of the microclimate in each chamber can be carried out remotely, at any distance, but daily personal control of the technologists in each chamber is mandatory.

-On the 16-18th day, the first mushrooms appear on the compost poured into the chambers.
-And the teams begin to collect them.
-The pace of work is increasing every day.
-It has been well said — pop up like mushrooms after a spring rain (watering the compost)… And as soon as the mushrooms appear, they must be «thinned out», immediately so that they do not slow down the growth of fellow neighbors.
-Otherwise, you will get a large mushroom carpet, which is impossible to cope with without loss of quality.
+On the 16th-18th day, the first mushrooms appear on the compost piled in the chambers.
+The crews start picking them.
+Every day the pace of work increases.
+There is a reason for the saying: to grow like mushrooms after rain (watering of the compost)… As soon as the mushrooms appear, they must be thinned out immediately, so that they do not slow down the growth of their neighboring mushrooms.
+Otherwise, you will get a large mushroom «carpet», with which it is impossible to cope without loss of quality.

-– This stage is perhaps the most important and critical, – emphasizes Vyacheslav Turbin, the director of BONCHE JLLC «БОНШЕ» Вячеслав Турбин uring a tour of the enterprise. – Well done thinning gives good results in the future.
-Sometimes this is a difficult but very productive part of the job.
+— This stage is probably the most important and requires responsibility — emphasizes Vyacheslav Turbin the director of BONSHE JLLC during the tour around the enterprise. — High-quality thinning gives good results in the future.
+Sometimes it is a difficult, but very productive part of work.

-The working time is ticking away.
-Soon, another compost is loaded into the same place, and a new cycle begins.
-And the production process continues.
-This is happenning in all 48 chambers.
+Working time flies.
+Shortly, another composted fertilizer is loaded into the same place and a new cycle begins.
+The production process continues.
+The same happens in all 48 chambers.

-BONSHE provides transportation for its workers (both to the enterprise and from work).
-There are several comfortable buses for this.
-And they plan to buy more.
-Mushroom growers are brought not only from Brest, but also from nearby regional centers — Zhabinka, Kobrin, Malorita, Pruzhany.
-In total, the company employs 20 teams, about 20 people each.
-Their work ends at different times.
+BONSHE provides delivery of employees with its own transportation means (both to and from work).
+There are several comfortable buses for this purpose.
+There is a plan to buy more.
+Mushroom pickers are brought not only from Brest, but also from nearby district centers — Zhabinka, Kobrin, Malorita, and Pruzhany.
+In total, the company employs 20 crews.
+There are about 20 people in each of them.
+They finish their work at different time.
 There is a schedule, but it can be adjusted.
-Two or three years ago, night harvesting was practiced, but now the company has gone away from this, and even at the most intense time, the working day ends no later than 21 PM.
-But on «easy» days between the «waves» the mushroom grower’s working day does not exceed two hours.
-And it ends before eleven AM.
+Two or three years ago night harvesting was practiced, but now the company dismissed it, and even in the busiest times the working day lasts not longer than 21 hours.
+But in the «easy» days between the «waves» the mushroom grower’s labor day does not exceed two hours.
+It ends before eleven in the morning.

 BUILDING A NEW FUTURE

-BONSHE JLLC strives to increase production volumes every year.
-In 2018, the fourth production building of the enterprise was fully loaded.
-The area allotted for mushrooms amounted to 32.2 thousand square meters.
-And this is far from the limit.
+This is far from the limit.
 In 2019, BONSHE JLLC plans to build the fifth production building (with a long-term plan for the construction of two more).
 So the capacity for the mushroom production will increase by almost 30 percent in 2019.
-And this is by no means all.
+The company has far more perspectives.

-The French for «mushroom» is «champignon».
-This word has long been «ours.» Likewise, European cuisine is striving for unification.
-So if you haven’t tasted the champignons — it’s time!
+The French for “mushroom” is “champignon”.
+This word migrated to our language a long time ago.
+The same is for the European cuisine, which strives for unification.
+So if you haven’t tasted the champignons — it’s the right time for it!

-The working day at BONSHE in the «rush time» of picking mushrooms can reach twelve hours.
-And there’s nothing you can do about it.
-Leave it — the mushrooms will outgrow and become below standard.
-The cap begins to «come off» from the leg, and the film bursts from below.
-Such a mushroom is edible and fresh, just as tasty and healthy.
-But its value is falling.
-In general, it is good for the customer, but not very good for the employee and the company.
-That is why the first-class «cool» mushroom is «held high in the esteem».
-As such, it is appreciated all over the world.
+The working day at BONCHE during the «peak hour» of mushroom picking can reach twelve hours.
+There’s nothing you can do about it.
+If you leave them, the mushrooms will grow out and become below standard.
+The cap begins to «break off» from the stem, and the film bursts from the bottom.
+Such a mushroom is consumable and fresh, as tasty and good for health.
+But its price falls.
+Generally, it is good for the buyer, but for the employee and the company it is not.
+That is why the first-grade «awesome» mushroom is «appreciated».
+Such a commercial appearance is valued all over the world.

 FOUR MUSHROOMS IN ONE GRIP!

-The job of a mushroom grower requires skill and «steel» hand motor skills, as mentioned above.
-The mushrooms are not cut, but twisted by reciprocating movements.
-Moreover, an experienced grower takes more than one mushroom, but grabs several of them between all fingers in turn.
-And only then he cuts off the leg and puts it in the box.
-As a result, he puts four mushrooms in the basket at once with every movement of the hand!
-However, this requires lengthy training, because the mushroom is very sensitive to damage, and strong pressure will leave a characteristic fingerprint on the cap.
-By the way, long nails are forbidden for mushroom pickers.
-Because even the soft movements of women’s hands with long nails leave unnecessary marks on the mushroom caps.
+As mentioned above, the work of a mushroom picker requires skill and «mastered» hand motor skills.
+Mushrooms are not cut, but twisted with «reciprocating» movements.
+An experienced mushroom picker takes not one mushroom, but grabs several of them between all fingers one by one.
+Only then the employee cuts the stem and puts mushrooms in the box.
+As a result, with each movement of employee’s hand four mushrooms appear in the basket!
+It is true that it requires long training, because the mushroom is very sensitive to damage, and strong pressure will leave a distinctive trace of the fingers on the cap.
+By the way, mushroom pickers are not allowed to have long fingernails.
+Because even soft movements of women’s hands with manicure leave unnecessary traces on the caps of champignons.

-The biggest disaster that the company fights against is fungal diseases.
-Dry and wet rot, trichoderma (mold), mushroom gnats can significantly reduce the mushroom yield.
-Even with thorough disinfection, the mushroom gnat can “pack up their bags and move” to the next chamber.
-And it can go on and on.
-Unless you take proper action.
-Therefore, the tightness of chambers where mushrooms are grown is another very important issue.
-“We do not have a spaceship here, but still …” — the leader jokes.
+The worst thing that the company fights against is mushroom diseases.
+Dry and wet decay, trichoderma (mold), fungus gnat can significantly reduce the harvest of champignons.
+Even during sanitization, the fungus gnat can «travel» to the next chamber.
+It can do that as long as it wishes.
+Unless measures are taken.
+Therefore, the sealability of the chambers where mushrooms are grown is another very important issue. «It is not a spaceship, but still…» — jokes the Director.

-Overalls are washed every day, disposable gloves are changed several times per shift.
-If you go out into the corridor, you must put on other pair after that.
-It is especially dangerous to bring spores of microorganisms harmful to fungi into the chamber.
-Especially at an early stage of crop cultivation … It is impossible to completely avoid fungal diseases.
-But it is quite possible to minimize the number of cases and their consequences.
-Much attention is paid to this aspect of work.
+Special work clothes are washed every day, disposable gloves are changed several times per shift.
+If you went out into the corridor, you must put on other gloves.
+Especially dangerous to bring into the chamber spores of microorganisms harmful to mushrooms.
+Especially at the early stage of growing the harvest … It is impossible to completely avoid fungal diseases.
+But to minimize their number and their consequences is quite possible.
+A lot of attention is paid to this process.

 Prepared by Sergey MOSCHIK